-Another bead of sweat joins the pool on your forehead with each step up that you take.
-You can’t forget about the burning sensation in your calves.
-The pain is like nothing you have felt before, aching, fatigued and so so tired.
-Up up and up you go, getting higher and higher.
-The sweat forms a trail down the side of your cheek, like the slime of a snail and drips onto your thighs as they power up and over the rocks.
-The distance to the top is rapidly closing in as you and the group haul yourselves up over the mossy volcanic rocks.
-All that can be heard is the panting, puffing and painful moans from your team members.
+“How hard can we go?” is the question circling your mind.
+Looming ahead is a scree slope.
+Between the rocks, is a visible route to the top.
+Another bead of sweat joins the pool on your forehead with each step you take and the burning sensation in your muscles can’t be forgotten.
+It’s like nothing you have felt before, aching, fatigued and so tired.
+Up, up and up, getting higher and higher.
+The sweat is forming a trail down the side of your cheeks, like the slime of a snail and once it reaches your chin it drips onto your thighs as they power over the rough rocks.
+The distance to the top is rapidly closing.
+As you haul yourselves over the mossy volcanic rocks, all that can be heard is the panting, puffing and painful moans.

-As you reach the summit after what feels like a lifetime of up, you realise it was worth it.
-Turning around you feel like you are on top of the world, literally.
-The feeling of accomplishment overpowers the deadness in your legs.
-As you scan the horizon, the overwhelming views of the tussock plateaus, intertwined by creeks that run from the snow capped volcanoes.
-You see the pockets of native trees, kanuka, manuka and beech.
-Near the mountains, where the never ending blue sky ends, you can see whisks of clouds beginning to form.
-Up, up. up and over you and the team continues.
+As you reach the summit, you realise it was worth it.
+The feeling overpowers you.
+You feel fantastic, you feel strong, you feel mighty and you momentarily forget the pain in your legs.
+Turning around you know you are on top of the world.
+Scanning the horizon exposes the overwhelming views of the tussock plateaus which are intertwined by creeks that run from the snow-capped volcanoes.
+Pockets of native trees, kanuka, manuka and beech, stand out against the golden landscape.
+Near the mountains, where the never-ending blue sky ends, whisks of clouds are beginning to form.
+Up, up, up and over you and the team continues.
 As you touch your face, dried salty sweat crumbles off like snowflakes.
-“How gross.” you think to yourself before you are brought back to the tightness your lungs are feeling.
+“How gross!” you think to yourself before you are brought back to the tightening sensation in your lungs.
 “Almost there, we need to pick it up guys.”
-A jog is almost impossible with the weight of your pack and the hurt your whole body is feeling.
-But somehow you manage to push that feeling away and you find a new lease of life.
+Jogging is almost impossible with the weight of your pack and fatigue.
+But you manage to push that feeling away and find a new lease of life.

-The tent flaps and flaps and flaps and doesn’t stop.
-“What’s happening?” you wonder.
-You look to your right and see everyone passed out from the demanding day.
-Unlucky for you, you are on the open side of the tent.
+The tent flaps furiously and doesn’t stop.
+Looking to your right, everyone is passed out in their sleeping bags from the demanding day.
+Unlucky for you, you are on the open end of the tent.
 A quick peek outside confirms that the weather has turned.
-The clouds are rolling over the hills and then the rain starts.
+Clouds are rapidly rolling over the hills and then the rain starts.
 Rain?
-Then the sleety hail starts.
-The wind whips the tent around and you try to cover up the opening so that you can get some rest.
+The sleety hail starts.
+Wild wind whips the tent around and you try to cover the opening so you can sleep.